 Applications will be judged on the relevance, technical soundness, and feasibility of the proposed study; qualifications of the student; and clarity and completeness of the application.
 Proposals may cover a one-time survey or project or a clearly defined portion of an existing research project.
 Projects may be completed in one or more field season(s).
 Studies may occur in one or more of the parks' ecosystems and adjoining lands.
 Projects must comply with appropriate agency regulations and permits (separately administered from this fellowship).
-Fellowships will be awarded in the range of \$1,000-\$5,000 per project.
+One or more Fellowships in amounts up to \$7,500 will be awarded in 2025 subject to funding availability.
 Students may not receive a second award in a subsequent year for the same project.
-Awards may also include housing if available.
 Students are expected to provide a final project report and copies of any publications as a result of the research.
-In addition, they will prepare a one-page, illustrated project summary, suitable for the general public and an additional educational product to facilitate information transfer beyond the scientific audience (e.g. a presentation to site managers, a public seminar, CD, or non-technical article).
+In addition, they will prepare a selection of project photos and a one-page, illustrated project summary, suitable for the general public and an additional educational product to facilitate information transfer beyond the scientific audience (e.g. a presentation to site managers, a public seminar, or non-technical article).